larshp/two-alv-reports/README.md

 ![](deployed.drawio.svg)

-It happens that both changes contain a bug, business would like to move the column one step to the left, the developers create bugfixes in new branches, the old ones have been merged.
+It happens that each change contains a bug, the developers create bugfixes in new branches, the old ones have been merged.
 (Assumption: dont rewrite history)

 ![](bugfixed.drawio.svg)